paulmorio/selpApp/README.md

 #### Environment ####
 It is highly recommended that the folder containing this readme be placed in another folder which can be called anything (but for this example called 'selp') and then create an virtual environment at this level with python 2.7.8 as the base called 'env'.
-On DICE this is

 	virtualenv --python=/usr/bin/python2.7 env